The Dashboard

 Here is a list of the various subscription statuses, along with their meaning:

-Free trial – Active subscription still under a free trial.
-Customer has access.
+1. The active subscription is still under a free trial.
+Viewer has access.

 To use the search bar, click on it, choose the filter you wish to use for your search, and type in your search.